 The Deutsches Museum or German Museum is the oldest and largest museum of science and technology frequented by locals and inspiring the young.
+Visiting this museum is one of the best things to do in Munich.
 There are 28 permanent exhibitions to explore and over 28000 artefacts on display in the museum.
 Visitors get to see the first submarine of the German Imperial Navy, put in service in 1906.
 A replica of Z3, the first programmable digital calculator by Berlin-born inventor Konrad Zuse.
 Some other highlights of the museum are the shipping exhibit (which comprises actual boats), the computer exhibit (which explains computing through interactive displays), and the miniature brick factory.

 4. International Maritime Museum, Hamburg

 The International Maritime Museum is the most eminent building in Hamburg and one of the best museums in Germany.
 For people interested in ships and boats, visiting the International Maritime Museum during your tour in Germany is a must.
 The museum houses private models of Peter Tamm, a German journalist and a zealous collector.
 His collections have given life to this museum.
 The museum has more than forty thousand collections like uniforms, model ships, construction plans, and maritime art to boast.